 Summary of Position:

 The Program Manager reports to the Director of Land Protection and does not supervise other staff.
 (S)he may manage subcontractors and volunteers.
+Location is St. Paul, Duluth or appropriate field location in Minnesota.

 - Manage all aspects of conservation easement projects – assessing the conservation merits of identified properties, negotiating conservation easements with landowners, drafting conservation easements and baseline documentation reports, record-keeping and other tasks essential to a conservation easement transaction.